Examples of Student Research

 Students explore for water on Mars using impact crater morphology.
 During this lab, students: learn to use the equation writing and graphing capabilities in Microsoft Excel, thendevelop and apply an impact crater depth-diameter relationship in an effort to constrain the depth to a possible water-rich layer beneath one or more portions of the surface of Mars!

-SEM/EDS Beach Sands part of Example
+Analyzing beach sands with a SEM/EDS part of Example

 Students pose a question that can be answered using the SEM and sand they have previously collected from beach profiles.

 Petrology in the Field and Laboratory part of Example